Skip to Main Content

 Chapter 15 and the Model Law on Cross-Border Insolvency

 Chapter 15 was added to the Bankruptcy Code by the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, adopting UNCITRAL’s Model Law on Cross-Border Insolvency.
 Chapter 15 of the Bankruptcy Code can be found in the US Code on Cornell LII, the House OLRC, and on Lexis, Westlaw, and Hein Online’s US Code Library.
 A brief introduction to Chapter 15 can be found in the US Courts’ Bankruptcy Basics.
+And text of the Bankruptcy Code (including Chapter 15) can be found with analysis in Norton Bankruptcy Law and Practice and Collier on Bankruptcy.

 The Model Law on Cross-Border Insolvency was drafted and promoted by UNCITRAL’s Working Group on Insolvency Law to standardize the handling of insolvency cases where debtors, creditors, and assets are in more than one country.
 UNCITRAL Texts & Status has text of the model law, a Guide to Enactment and Interpretation, explanatory texts, preparatory and working group documents, and a bibliography of publications (including law review and other journal articles).
 UNCITRAL’s CLOUT database can be searched for cases on the Model Law on Cross-Border Insolvency, most from U.S. courts.
 UNCITRAL's Status page on the Model Law on Cross-Border Insolvency lists countries that have adopted legislation based on the Model Law.